foundersandcoders/our-site-v3/src/forms/apply/index.md

       - Yes, I am interested in applying for an apprenticeship
       - No, I am not interested in applying for an apprenticeship
   - type: heading
+    label: Learning Journey
+  - id: asking-for-help
+    label: What did you do when you got stuck working through course requirements?
+Who and how did you ask for help?
+    type: longtext
+  - id: roles-in-team
+    label: What role do you usually take when working in a team?
+    type: longtext
+  - id: pairing-question
+    label: Let us know about a time you worked with someone else on a coding problem.
+How did you approach working together?
+What went well and what was challenging?
+Is there anything you'd do differently next time?
+    type: longtext
+  - type: heading
     label: Course requirements
   - id: github
     label: What is your GitHub username?